onzfonz/comp227/src/content/4/en/part4b.md

 In one of the previous chapters of the course material, we mentioned that when your backend server is running in Render, it is in **production** mode.

 The convention in Node is to define the execution mode of the application with the `NODE_ENV` environment variable.
-In using Render, we were lucky enough that we were able to use the same *.env* file that we had in our development environemnt.
+In using Render, we were lucky enough that we were able to use the same *.env* file that we had in our development environment.
 Other services only allow you to set variables manually through their site, which means that the environment variables defined in the *.env* file would not be loaded if the application is ***not*** in production mode.